mlogan914/sdtm-data-pipeline-aws/README.md

-# Automated SDTM Data Pipeline
+# 🔹 Automated Serverless SDTM Data Pipeline on AWS

 ## Overview
 SDTM (Study Data Tabulation Model) is a standardized structure for human clinical trial data tabulations developed by CDISC (Clinical Data Interchange Standards Consortium) for organizing and submitting clinical trial data to regulatory agencies such as the FDA and PMDA.
 It enhances consistency, traceability, and interoperability across studies.